 The Career Center has two primary locations: 206 Student Services building, (616) 331-3311; and 116B DeVos Center, (616) 331-6708 with office hours from 8 a.m. to 5 p.m., Monday through Friday.
 Services are also available at the L.V.
 Eberhard Center and Cook-DeVos Center for Health Sciences in Grand Rapids, at the Meijer Campus in Holland, Muskegon Campus at Muskegon Community College, and Traverse City/Petoskey locations by appointment.
 Visit our website at www.gvsu.edu/careers/.

-1. Regular Student Employment.
-Any student wishing to work on campus can apply for job opportunities through the Student Employment office.
-It is important to follow the procedures outlined on the website to be informed of these employment opportunities.
+1. Student Employment: Any student wishing to work on-campus can apply for job opportunities through the LakerJobs website and seek assistance from the Student Employment office.
+It is important to follow the procedures outlined on the website to be informed of available employment opportunities and events.

 Additional Payment and Student Options